break-into-data/ai-engineer-toolkit/AI Engineering Fundementals/Day 2: Agents vs Workflows.md

 Tomorrow, we’ll dive into how to **build agents using the OpenAI SDK**, with a focus on **tool use and retrieval-augmented generation (RAG)** to supercharge your agent’s capabilities.

-[**Join the Bootcamp Now**](https://www.notion.so/Day-1-What-are-AI-Agents-595fb7d80cc4474493498da663a3aca1?pvs=21) and start bringing your intelligent systems to life.

-Let’s make agents that don’t just follow scripts—but lead.